Parabola Calculator v1.1

 Program Notes

 1.When you run the program you will see the main program window shown here.
 Use any units you like, as long as you use the same units for both the Depth and Diameter.
-I recommend using smaller units: inches instead of feet, or centimeters instead of meters, to increase the resolution of your measurements.
+You can also select Diameter and f/D as inputs using the Options > Select Inputs menu choice.
+I recommend using smaller units: inches instead of feet, or millimeters instead of meters, to increase the resolution of your measurements.

 2. After you enter some numbers into the Diameter and Depth text boxes and click the Calculate button, the program will show you the scaled down shape of the parabola you described, and it will calculate the (x, y) coordinates of the curve of the parabola in 16 straight line segments.
 You can calculate the (x, y) coordinates using anywhere from 2 to 1000 segments.